 Craniectomy - child - discharge; Synostectomy - discharge; Strip craniectomy - discharge; Endoscopy-assisted craniectomy - discharge; Sagittal craniectomy - discharge; Frontal-orbital advancement - discharge; FOA - discharge

-Your baby was born with craniosynostosis, a condition that causes 1 or more of your baby’s skull sutures to close too early.
-This can cause the shape of your baby’s head to be different than normal.
-Sometimes it can cause brain damage.
+Your baby was born with craniosynostosis, a condition that causes 1 or more of your baby's skull sutures to close too early.
+This can cause the shape of your baby's head to be different than normal.
+Sometimes it can slow normal brain development.

 - A plate and some small screws were put in place to help hold the bones in the right position.

-Your child’s sleeping patterns may be different when they first come home from the hospital.
-They may be awake at night and asleep during the day.
+Your baby's sleeping patterns may be different after getting home from the hospital.
+Your baby may be awake at night and sleep during the day.
 This should go away as your he or she gets used to being at home.

-- It needs to be worn at least 23 hours a day, but it can be removed during bathing.
+- It has to be worn at least 23 hours a day.
+It can be removed during bathing.

 - Even if your child is sleeping or playing, the child needs to wear the helmet.

 Your child should not go to school or daycare for at least 2 to 3 weeks after the surgery.